-Seroquel (Quetiapine) is an antipsychotic drug that is approved in over 65 markets.
-It is a broad-based medication for the treatment of various mental diseases.
-Unfortunately, Seroquel is known for a broad range of side effects.
-Antipsychotics such as quetiapine can lead to weight gain.
+Seroquel (Quetiapine) is an antipsychotic drug for the treatment of various mental health disorders, like schizophrenia, bipolar disorder, and depression.
+Unfortunately, the antipsychotic is known for a broad range of side effects.
+Among the adverse effects is that it can lead to weight gain.
 Seroquel weight gain is an issue patients are commonly facing.
-Discover how much weight can be gained on Seroquel, what factors can influence this process, and how to manage the lbs gained during the treatment course.
+Discover what causes quetiapine weight gain, how much can be gained, and if losing weight on Seroquel is possible.

-Seroquel is made of quetiapine; it is an antipsychotic drug used mainly to treat schizophrenia.
+Quetiapine is an antipsychotic drug used mainly to treat schizophrenia.
 Some doctors recommend Seroquel for bipolar disorder as well.
-Currently, there are more than 600,000 patients who have been successfully treated by Seroquel around the world.
+Currently, there are more than 600,000 patients who have been successfully treated by Quetiapine around the world.

-Along with the effectiveness of Seroquel for the conditions mentioned above, quetiapine medication does pose a risk of weight gain.
-According to the British Association of Psychopharmacology, quetiapine is believed to have a medium risk of weight gain.
-This information, however, should not be generalized as different patients have different experiences due to factors other than the medicine’s own reactions.
-Some may experience a more significant weight gain than others, while some patients may not gain weight at all.
+But does Seroquel cause weight gain?
+Along with the effects of Seroquel on the conditions mentioned above, the medication poses a risk of body mass gain.
+According to the Neuropsychiatric Disease and Treatment Journal, quetiapine is believed to have a medium risk of weight gain.
+This information, however, should not be generalized as different patients have different experiences due to factors other than the medicine’s reactions.
+Some may experience a more significant body mass increase than others, while some patients may not gain weight at all.
 On average, it was mentioned that patients gain up to 5 lbs during short-term treatment and up to 8 lbs on the treatment course that is longer than 52 weeks.

-It is important to always consult a doctor before using Seroquel or other antipsychotics so they can prescribe the most suitable type for existing conditions.
+It is essential to always consult a doctor before using Quetiapine or other antipsychotic medications to prescribe the most suitable type for existing health conditions.

 How Seroquel Causes Weight Gain

 Generally, antipsychotics tend to increase sugar and fat (lipid) levels in the blood.
-This is caused by an imbalance of calorie intake and calorie consumption.
-While on antipsychotics, the brain stimulates appetite, especially for calorie intensive foods such as donuts and fast food.
-In addition, it is common for psychotic patients to suffer from depression.
-This usually results in physical inactivity, which accelerates the quetiapine weight gain.
+The imbalance of calorie intake and calorie consumption can cause it.
+While on antipsychotics, the brain stimulates appetite, especially for calorie-intensive foods such as donuts and fast food.
+Besides, it is common for psychotic patients to suffer from depression.
+Depression usually results in physical inactivity, which accelerates quetiapine weight gain.

 The different ways people can gain weight as a result of quetiapine medication are given as follows:

-Seroquel is believed to tamper with the hormone levels in the body.
+The drug is believed to tamper with the hormone levels in the body.
 The alteration of hormones in the body directly impacts the weight that can be gained as a result of taking quetiapine.
-Seroquel has found to interfere with the production of the thyroid-stimulating hormone, lowering the levels of (T4) thyroxine and (T3) triiodothyronine in the bloodstream.
+Seroquel has been found to interfere with the production of the thyroid-stimulating hormone, lowering the levels of (T4) thyroxine and (T3) triiodothyronine in the bloodstream.

 Seroquel MOA can lower dopamine levels and therefore result in demotivation, sleepiness, and laziness.
-This lack of motivation and grogginess can reduce the user’s physical activity resulting in low metabolism, calorie imbalance, and, eventually, weight gain.
+This lack of motivation and grogginess can reduce the user’s physical activity resulting in low metabolism and calorie imbalance.

-It is sometimes thought that Seroquel weight gain can result in the body changing the way it stores fat.
+Seroquel and weight gain connection is sometimes thought to be the result of the body changing the way it stores fat.
 The user may notice packing on fat in areas of the body that were previously slim.
-This may be caused by Seroquel as well.
+This may be caused by Quetiapine as well.

-Seroquel can slow a person’s metabolism, which means that even if a healthy diet and an exercise routine are maintained, it is still possible to gain body mass.
+One of the drug’s impacts on health is slowing a person’s metabolism, which means that even if a healthy diet and an exercise routine are maintained, it is still possible to gain body mass.
 The degree of severity of this Seroquel side effect varies from person to person.
-However, it is one of the common reasons why people start gaining weight after taking Seroquel and other similar medications.
+However, it is one of the common reasons people start gaining weight after taking Quetiapine and other similar drugs.

-It should be noted that everyone will have a different experience when taking Seroquel depending on their own tolerance levels and the way these factors come together in their own experience.
+It is important that everyone will have a different experience when taking Seroquel depending on their tolerance levels and health and how these factors come together in their own experience.

-There are other factors that determine the amount of weight that can be gained as a result of Seroquel treatment.
+There are other factors that determine the amount of weight that can be gained as a result of Seroquel’s treatment.
 These are differently applicable to every individual and can, therefore, not be generalized.
-Since they are different for everyone, it may explain why some users gain more weight than others.
+Since they are different for everyone, it may explain why some users gain more than others.

 Genetic makeup is one of the most important factors to consider and also the most personalized one.
-Seroquel affects different gene types in different ways, which means that some users may face an immense increase in weight while others may not find their weight changing at all.
+Quetiapine affects different gene types in different ways, which means that some users may face an immense increase in body mass while others may not find it changing at all.

 - BMI (body mass index)

-If sleep and diet qualities are well, and there are normal amounts of physical activity, a user will probably gain less weight than someone with high-stress levels and poor sleep and diet quality.
+If sleep and diet qualities are well, and there are normal amounts of physical activity, a user will probably gain less than someone with high stress levels and poor sleep and diet quality.

 Duration Of Administration